hoangcuong2011/Good-Papers/Zero-Resource Translation with Multi-Lingual Neural Machine Translation.md

 In the work, the authors propose two different approaches, namely early average and late average.
 With early average, we take the average of different time-dependent context vector.
 We also feed input to decoder as the average of encoders' outputs.
 With late average, we simply take the average of output prediction (p(y_{t} = w| y_{<t}) = sum of all languages p(y_{t} = w| y_{<t}, language X) ).
 The second strategy can be thought of as ensemble with respect to multiple source languages.

 In experiments, many to one strategy indeed helps build much better NMT system.
 However, doing so with single NMT systems also helps a lot (Table 3).
+This is quite confusing indeed (i.e. we hardly have any conclusion from the experiment)

 Now let us come back to our zero-shot translation problem.
 A strategy to deal with the problem is one to one translation.
-This turns out does not work at all.
+We translate the source language to a pivot language, and then we translate the target output from the pivot language.
+A better approach is to use multi-source translation strategies: we use both the pivot language and the source language to translate the target output.
+Unfortunately, this approach does not work well compared to the naive one-to-one translation.
+The authors hypothesized that the context vectors returned by the encoder are not compatible with the decoder, as we did not do that during training.

+So how to fix the problem?
+They create a pseudo parallel corpus and then use the data for fine-tuning.
+In this way our system works pretty well.

+Overall I really like the paper.
+The paper is written not so well, though.